florian-huber/hplc-py/paper.md

    index: 1
  - name: For correspondence, contact `griffinchure@gmail.com`
    index: "*"
-date: 01 October 2023
+date: "04 October 2023"
 bibliography: paper.bib
 ---

 # Summary
-High-Performance Liquid Chromatography (HPLC) is an analytical technique which allows for the quantitative characterization of the chemical components of aqueous mixtures [Figure 1(A)].
+High-Performance Liquid Chromatography (HPLC) and Gas Chromatography (GC) are analytical techniques which allow for the quantitative characterization of the chemical components of mixtures [Figure 1(A)].
 Technological advancements in sample preparation and mechanical automation have allowed HPLC to become a high-throughput tool [@kaplitz2020; @broeckhoven2019] which poses new challenges for reproducible and rapid analysis of the resulting chromatograms.
 Here we present `hplc-py`, a Python package that permits rapid and reliable